-A cash flow statement is a record of the increase or decrease in the balance of cash your business has on hand at any given time.
+A cash flow statement is a record of the increase or decrease in your business's cash balance at any given time.
 It's a valuable tool for understanding and planning your cash flow.
 The cash flow statement is a report of changes, not totals.
 It measures the change in cash during a period.
 How much money did you start and end with?
 What changed in between to make it go up or down?

 This view of future cash is one of the most important things about business planning.
 It enables you to see whether your plans if executed well, will produce and maintain a sustainable business.
-You will also need to keep a constant eye on cash flow when your business is up and running.
+You will also need to constantly monitor cash flow when your business is up and running.